KryptonWorld/bftDpos/README.md

        A producer cannot confirm "this" block, only prior blocks.
     * ```schedule_version``` the producer schedule version that validates this block.
-This is used to indicate that the prior block which included new_producers->version has been marked irreversible and that it the new producer schedule takes effect this block.
+This is used to indicate that the prior block which included new_producers->version has been marked irreversible and that the new producer schedule takes effect this block.
     * ```new_producers``` schedule of new producers.
 This is optional, adding this if only new producers are scheduled.
        If this is empty, then the schedule is still the current version.
 The ```new_producers``` is a schedule type which includes a vector of producers and the version number.